 Leaner In-House Staff

 Due to the highly technical nature of FP&A, it is unlikely any single person in the organization can perform FP&A duties in addition to another central role.
-It may be possible to have a tiny team, with some people doubling as AP or AR staff and creative, management, or other roles.
-However, the barrier to entry for FP&A is significantly higher in the background knowledge realm, especially on the technical side (payroll might have higher background requirements for legal and taxation issues).
+It may be possible to have a tiny team, with some people doubling as AP or AR staff and creative, management or other roles.
+However, the barrier to entry for FP&A is significantly higher due to the need for background knowledge, especially on the technical side (payroll may have higher background requirements for legal and taxation issues).

 This is especially relevant to one-off projects and analyses.
-If a company wants to start a new project but isn’t convinced of its value compared with the investment, bringing in an outsourced FP&A member is an excellent way to determine the outcomes of that investment.
-There is no need to have a full-time staff member for a single, one-time analysis.
+If a company wants to start a new project but isn’t convinced of its value compared with the investment, bringing in an outsourced FP&A team member is an excellent way to determine the what outcomes of that investment will likely be.
+There is no need to have a full-time staff member for a single one-time analysis.
 Outsourcing ensures that existing employees are not overwhelmed with a task that is outside their area of expertise.

 Finally, a company may have an in-house CFO but the CFO is too busy to take on smaller tasks or projections.
 In that case, the CFO might need part-time assistance, another point where outsourcing makes sense: on-demand, one-off tasks that require less knowledge of the company but where existing employees lack experience and know-how.

-Unlike the others in this series, FP&A has two timeframes: continuous and one-time.
+Unlike the other services in this series, FP&A has two timeframes: continuous and one-time.
 The others are all continuously needed, and FP&A can also be continuously needed for monitoring cash flows and, in bigger companies, for the high number of projects and forecasts.
 For seismic changes like M&A, or single project analyses like whether the investment to enter a certain market is worthwhile, a one-time use strategy is acceptable.
-Both aspects can be outsourced, or just one at a time.
+Both ongoing and one-time projects can be outsourced, depending on your business need.

-The size, position, and strength of a company does not bar it from hiring freelancers, and indeed many companies outsource all kinds of traditionally in-house services.
-The biggest to the smallest business can benefit from outsourcing, and every business deserves to inform itself of the benefits.
+The size, position and strength of a company does not bar it from hiring freelancers, and indeed many companies outsource all kinds of traditionally in-house services.
+The biggest to the smallest business can benefit from outsourced teams, including Paro’s professional outsourced FP&A services.